 I get a lot of questions on how I stay organized as a work at home mom and what planner I use to keep track of it all.

-The answer: Planning and writing every single thing down in (affiliate link)my Purposeful Planner!
+The answer: Planning and writing every single thing down in my Purposeful Planner!

 We are what we repeatedly do.
 Excellence, then, is not an act, but a habit.” – Aristotle

-How I use my Purposeful Planner to stay Organized as a Work at Home Mom
+How I stay Organized as a Work at Home Mom

 To stay organized, I use a combo of time blocking and straight scheduling.